Table of Contents

 We spent a month eating our way through Athens Greece.
 Yes, you read that right.
 For 30 days, we woke up and slept in a city where many travelers typically spend a day or two before jetting or cruising away to islands like Mykonos, Rhodes and Santorini.

-Curious about Athens and its food scene, we gave ourselves a full month to fully explore the city and its cuisine.
-By renting an Airbnb apartment as an affordable base for the month, we were able to slowly explore the city and discover a variety of places to eat in Athens both on and off the Athens map.
+Curious about Athens and its food scene, we gave ourselves that full month to fully explore the city and its cuisine.
+By renting an apartment as an affordable base for the month, we were able to slowly explore the city and discover a variety of places to eat in Athens both on and off the Athens map.

 Staying in Athens gave us time to slowly explore the city’s different neighborhoods.
 We quickly tired of tourist-filled Monastiraki and the Plaka; however, we never bored of hipper areas like Exarchia and Metaxourgeio where we found some of the city’s best cafes and street art.